stolostron/multicluster-global-hub/README.md

     --from-literal=database_uri=<postgresql-uri> \
     --from-file=ca.crt=<CA-for-postgres-server>
 ```
 > You can run this sample script `./operator/config/samples/storage/deploy_postgres.sh`(Note: the client version of kubectl must be v1.21+) to install postgres in `hoh-postgres` namespace and create the secret `storage-secret` in namespace `open-cluster-management` automatically.
 To override the secret namespace, set `TARGET_NAMESPACE` environment variable to the ACM installation namespace before executing the script.
+By default, we are using `ClusterIP` for accessing the postgres database, because we assume run this sample script in global hub cluster.
+If you want to deploy postgres in another cluster, you can consider to use the service type with `nodePort` or `LoadBalancer`.
+For more information, please refer to [this document](./doc/README.md#access-to-the-provisioned-postgres-database).

 4. Kafka is installed and two topics `spec` and `status` are created, also a secret with name `transport-secret` that contains the kafka access information should be created in `open-cluster-management` namespace: